jakubnovak998/BikeAssistant/bike-assistant-server/cert/file.md

-In this folder program sore certificates
+In this folder program store certificates